 "You don't know what you are saying.
 You haven't thought this through."

-I remembered Gabriel's words, "I don't have to think, Jean.
+I remembered Gabriel's words and used them to express my own sentiments, "I don't have to think, Jean.
 I know.
 I know I love Gabriel and that we were meant to be together."
 I looked sadly away, "I thought you would be happy for me.
 I thought you, of all people, you would support me."
 When I looked back I thought I could see tears standing in Jean's eyes.

 "I'm sorry, Vivienne," his voice full of regret.